Bardolph-Automation-Inc/bardolph/README.md

 ### snapshot
-The `snapshot` command is a bash script wihch is equivalent to `python -m controller.snapshot`.
+The `snapshot` command is a bash script wihch is equivalent to `python -m bardoolph.controller.snapshot`.

 This program captures the current state of the lights and generates the requested type of output.
 The default output is a human-readable listing of the lights.

-The nature of that output is determined by command-line options.
-These are the most interesting:
+The nature of that output is determined by command-line options, notably:
 1. `-s`: outputs a light script to stdout.
 If you save that output to a file and run it as a script, it will restore the lights to the same state, including color and power.